 Traditional fault condition approaches and previous versions of SESAmpacity consider a single set of data for fault current and the X/R ratio for a given fault duration.
 The current version of SESAmpacity accounts for faults consisting of multiple fault current levels, with various clearing times.
 Multi-stage faults can be analyzed accurately with SESAmpacity.

 Conductor selection is a major factor that must be taken into account during the process of grounding or transmission line design.
 It is important that the most appropriate conductor type and size be selected for optimum operating efficiency.
 The electrical and thermal properties of conductors dictate the choice of conductor type and size for a given design.
 Factors such as environmental effects, electrical loss, current loading and many others must often be considered in the process.

-SESAmpacity offers two calculation modules that allow you to quickly estimate the required size of buried conductors or to simulate the thermal behavior of aboveground conductors, and calculate the temperature rise of the HVDC land ground electrode.
+SESAmpacity offers three calculation modules that allow you to quickly estimate the required size of buried conductors, to simulate the thermal behavior of aboveground conductors, and calculate the temperature rise of the HVDC land ground electrode.

-A database stores the properties of conductors related to their thermal and electrical behavior for a large collection of conductors, the heat capacitivity of soil and the thermal conductivity of soil.
+Several types of databases store the properties of conductors related to their thermal, electrical behavior for a large collection of conductors, the heat capacitivity of soil and the thermal conductivity of soil.
 The conductor database can be extended with your own conductor data if the predefined ones do not meet your needs.

 A user-friendly interface and facility of data entry make SESAmpacity an efficient and useful tool for the conductor selection process in grounding and transmission-line design applications.